DeeMich/ActiveDirectory/README.md

 <img src="https://i.imgur.com/pEfnWxA.png" height="80%" width="80%" alt="Restartlogin"/>
 </p>
 <p>
-  I logged into DC-1 to install Active Directory Domain Services and set up a new forest as stepdomain.com.
-Once the system restarted, I was able to log into DC-1 as stepdomain.com\labuser.
+  Log into DC-1 to install Active Directory Domain Services and set up a new forest as stepdomain.com.
+Once the system restarts, it should successfully log into DC-1 as stepdomain.com\labuser.
 </p>
 <br />